faircloth-lab/phyluce/docs/assembly.rst

 Running the assembly
 ====================

-Once your configuration file is created (best to use a decent :ref:`Text Editor`) that will not cause you grief, you are ready to start assembling your read data into contigs that we will search for UCEs.
+Once your configuration file is created (best to use a decent text editor) that will not cause you grief, you are ready to start assembling your read data into contigs that we will search for UCEs.
 The code to do this for the three helper scripts is below (remember, we are using `$HOME/anaconda/bin` generically to refer to your anaconda_ or miniconda_ install).

 velvet
 ------